gpnlab/ccgpn/docs/docs/index.md

 should be able to reproduce the final products with only the code in `package_name` and the data in `data/raw`.

-**Analysis (is) should be a DAG**.
+**Analysis should be a DAG**.
 Ever tried to reproduce an analysis that you did a few months ago or even a few years ago?
 You may have written the code, but it's now impossible to decipher whether you should use `make_figures.py.old`, `make_figures_working.py` or `new_make_figures01.py` to get things done.
 Here are some questions we've learned to ask with a sense of existential dread:

  * Are we supposed to go in and join the column X to the data before we get started or did that come from one of the notebooks?
  * Come to think of it, which notebook do we have to run first before running the plotting code: was it "process data" or "clean data"?
  * Where did the shapefiles get downloaded from for the geographic plots?

-* _Et cetera, times infinity._
+ * $\textrm{\textit{etc.}}\cdot \infty$

 These types of questions are painful and are symptoms of a disorganized project.
 A good project structure encourages practices that make it easier to